 The following are typical of the questions that may be encountered on Quiz 5.
 The actual questions asked may or may not be from this list.

-1. Identify or define and explain the importance, relevance, or significance of any four (4) of the following in the study of primates and their behavior:
+1. Identify or define and explain the importance, relevance, or significance of the following in the study of primates and their behavior:

-2. Briefly compare the social structure of the three great apes with that of humans (i.e., family or band structure) and relate this to the concept that primates are innately social animals.
+2. Briefly compare the social structure of each of the great apes with that of humans (i.e., family or band structure) and relate this to the concept that primates are innately social animals.